last revised 21 April 2008 by S. M. Gon III

 Brachymetopidae: Acutimetopus, Asiagena, Australosutra, Brachymetopella, Brachymetopus (=Brachymetopina; =Iriania), Cheiropyge (=Suturikephalion), Conimetopus, Cordania, Eometopus, Loeipyge, Mystrocephala, Proetidea, Radnoria, Spinimetopus.

 Rorringtoniidae: Cyamella (/Cyamops; =Paracyamella), Hanjiangaspis, Isbergia, Madygenia (=Pseudobirmanites), Protarchaeogonus, Rorringtonia (=Analocaspis; =Chenaspis; =Trigonoproetus), Solariproetus.

 Cephalon: convex, with distinct border of varying width,

-expanding/tapering forward, with 3 or fewer lateral furrows,
+gently expanding/tapering forward, with 3 or fewer lateral

-sometimes faint or absent; eyes medium to large, placed opposite
+furrows, sometimes faint or absent; eyes medium to large, placed

 Dimeropygidae (incl.
 Celmidae): Celmus (=Crotalurus; =Ischyrophyma), Dimeropyge (/Haploconus), Dimeropygiella, Glaphurella, Ischyrotoma, Pseudohystricurus.